No matter how good your product is, or how well your team works, you will receive negative comments on social media. It’s unavoidable.

 Step 4.
 Be polite

-You should never use swear words, even if your customers use them.
+Avoid using words at all costs, even if your customers use them.
 In any case, it will not help you to fix the situation.

 Because, if your loyal customers see that you are rude to other customers, they will change their opinions about your company.
 So please, hide your real emotions, and make your replies as polite and friendly as possible.